 All of these flaws just kept adding up and by the time I decided to say goodbye to the book, I was just not getting any enjoyment out of the experience.

-PS.
-I received an advanced copy of this book courtesy of NetGalley in exchange for a honest review.
+PS: I received a free copy via NetGalley in exchange for an honest review.